 The following screen shows the addition of Communication Manager.
-Typically, when Session Manager is first installed, a SIP entity and entity link are created for Communication Manager to carry intra-enterprise SIP traffic.
-In order for Session Manager to separate SIP service provider traffic on a separate entity link to Communication Manager, the creation of a second SIP entity for Communication Manager is needed.
+In order for Session Manager to send SIP service provider traffic on a separate entity link to Communication Manager, this requires the creation of a separate SIP Entity for Communication Manager other than the one created at Session Manager installation for use with all other SIP traffic.
 The FQDN or IP Address field is set to the IP address of Communication Manager.
-For the Adaptation field, select the adaptation previously defined for dial plan digit manipulation in Section 6.4.
-The Location field is set to VNJ Lab which is the location where Communication Manager resides (Section 6.3).
+For the Adaptation field, select the Adaptation previously defined for dial plan digit manipulation in Section 6.4.
+The Location field is set to VNJ Lab which is the Location defined for the subnet where Communication Manager resides.
+See Section 6.3.

 The following screen shows the addition of the Avaya SBCE.
 The FQDN or IP Address field is set to the IP address of its private network interface (see Figure 1).
-The Location field is set to VNJ Lab which is the location where the Avaya SBCE resides.
+The Location field is set to VNJ Lab which is the Location defined for the subnet where the Avaya SBCE resides.